rpeszek/my-blogs/posts/2021-01-16-maybe-harmful.markdown

   -- imagine a lot more fields here
   }
 ```
-parametrized by a type of kind `* -> *` like `Maybe` or `Identity`.
+parametrized by a type of kind `* -> *` e.g. `Maybe` or `Identity`.
 All or some of the fields in that record type have an `f` in front of them.
 _HKD Patter_ is about using generic programming to transform that record based on operations that work on the fields.
 For example, we can hoist `forall a . f a -> g a` functions to `hkd f -> hkd g` (here `Person f -> Person g`).

 Imagine that `Person` has a long list of fields and there is a web form for entering them.
-The post descibes, a completely generic, validation function that, when restricted to our `Person` type, looks like this:
+The post descibes a completely generic validation function that, when restricted to our `Person` type, looks like this:

 ``` haskell
 validate :: Person Maybe -> Maybe (Person Identity)